From Salmon Cannery to World-Class Fishing Lodge

 Waterfall Group marks 35 years at the helm of Waterfall Resort, the most popular fishing lodge in Alaska.

 Today, Waterfall Resort Alaska’s time-honored facilities include the original General Store, a restaurant and saloon, guest quarters to accommodate 92 anglers, fish-processing facilities, a marina, and 27 custom-built cabin cruisers—the largest private fishing fleet in Alaska.

 We’re especially proud of our one-to-one staff-to-guest ratio and our crew of expert U.S. Coast Guard licensed guides.
 And the same pioneering spirit of the property’s cannery days inspires us today.

-Learn more about recent news from Waterfall Resort.
+Learn more about the latest news from Waterfall Resort.